Policy last updated

 The purpose of the consent pack is to provide parents/carers/students with information about Smile Squad, to obtain health information about students, and to obtain informed parent/carer/mature minor consent to provide oral health examinations.

-Smile Squad will provide consent packs to the participating school for them to distribute to students prior to Smile Squad’s visit to the school.
+Smile Squad will provide a link to the electronic consent form to the participating school for them to distribute to students prior to Smile Squad’s visit to the school.

 Consent requirements for primary school aged students